<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Cirrus Insight.
 Example follow-up email.

-If this is to be the start of your relationship, this is your chance to gain their trust and show that you’re a partner who delivers on your promises.
-Thanks to the law or reciprocity, they will feel obliged to do the same.
+Act while everything is still fresh in the prospect's memory.
+If you had follow-up tasks you had to complete, do them immediately.
+If there were any questions you couldn't ask during the demo, find the answer and send it over.
+If this is to be the start of your relationship, this is your chance to gain their trust and show that you're a partner who delivers on your promises.
+Thanks to the law of reciprocity, they will feel obliged to do the same.

 Work towards completing the steps in the agenda, increasing the level of communication at every step towards the close.